Skip to main content

 To run an Objective from your application using websockets, send a goal to the /do_objective action.

-For example, to communicate with MoveIt Pro from a Python script you can install the roslibpy library:
+For example, to communicate with MoveIt Pro from a Python script you can install the roslibpy library.
+Note that ROS2 action support is only available in the GitHub main branch, not yet in the pip release.

 Here is an example Python script that will start the "Close Gripper" Objective via the DoObjectiveSequence action, wait for the result, and then print the outcome.
 Note that you will need to know the IP address of your robot if not running on the same machine.